Isaac Deutscher: Relation to Judaism and Zionism

 Despite being an atheist, Deutscher emphasised the importance of his Jewish heritage.
-He coined the expression "non-Jewish Jew", to apply to himself and other Jewish humanists.
+He coined the expression "non-Jewish Jew", to apply to himself and other humanistic Jews.
 Deutscher admired Elisha ben Abuyah, a Jewish heretic of the 2nd century AD.
 However, he did not engage in specifically Jewish politics.
 In Warsaw, he joined the communist party, not the Jewish Bund, whose "Yiddishist" views he opposed.
 Deutscher wrote: "Religion?
 I am an atheist.
 Jewish nationalism?
 I am an internationalist.
 In neither sense am I therefore a Jew.
 I am, however, a Jew by force of my unconditional solidarity with the persecuted and exterminated.
 I am a Jew because I feel the pulse of Jewish history; because I should like to do all I can to assure the real, not spurious, security and self-respect of the Jews."

 Before World War II, Deutscher opposed Zionism as economically retrograde and harmful to the cause of international socialism.
 But in the aftermath of the Holocaust he regretted his pre-war views, lamenting that "If, instead of arguing against Zionism in the 1920s and 1930s, I had urged European Jews to go to Palestine, I might have helped to save some of the lives that were to be extinguished in Hitler's gas chambers."
 He argued the case for establishing Israel as a "historic necessity", to provide a home for the surviving Jews of Europe; and said that his anti-Zionism, which "I have, of course, long since abandoned ... was based on a confidence in the European labour movement, or, more broadly, a confidence in European society and civilisation which that society and civilisation have not justified."
 In the 1960s, he became more critical of Israel for its failure to recognise the dispossession of the Palestinians, and after the Six-Day War of 1967 he demanded that Israel withdraw from the occupied territories.
 "This six-day wonder", he commented, "the latest, all-too-easy triumph of Israeli arms will be seen one day ... to have been a disaster in the first instance for Israel itself."